TheKestner/tic-tac-toe/pseudocode.md

 fn to handle board space being click only once board index = current player symbol remove event listener after symbol is shown

+fn to end game when wincon is true